julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, January 17, 2025.
+Saturday, January 18, 2025.
 Quote of the day:

-> "Courageous people do not fear forgiving, for the sake of peace." - Nelson Mandela
+> "I followed my heart, and it led me to the beach." - Anonymous